Keshav-Narula/API-based-Express.js-Music-Server---2406-A4/README.md

 Then run:
   >node .\server.js

-To see the "app" version use your browser to visit any: http://localhost:3000/mytunes.html http://localhost:3000/mytunes http://localhost:3000/index.html
+To see the "app" version use your browser to visit any of the links: http://localhost:3000/mytunes.html http://localhost:3000/mytunes http://localhost:3000/index.html